chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-around-ahmed-body/2d-transient-around-ahmed-body.rst

 * Change the ``phi`` value to see the effect of the angle in the streamline.
 * Vary the Reynolds number, or the initial and boundary conditions.
-* Make a tridimentional mesh, or even add other features to it, such as sharpen the edges.
+* Make a three-dimentional mesh, or even add other features to it, such as sharpen the edges.
 * Test higher order elements (e.g., Q2-Q1).

 References